-1. Revenue recognition
+m.
+Revenue recognition

 The Group identifies contracts with customers, allocates the transaction price to the performance obligations and recognizes revenue when performance obligations are satisfied.
+Refund liabilities are provided based on the completion of the contract to reasonably estimate the amount of future returns.